 Reasons why I find the gym helps me as an ostomate

 - It helps regulate my food intake.
 I rarely eat after 6 pm these days and my stoma behaves during the night.

 - Gym days means I am in taking more fluids and am better hydrated without my stoma flushing.

 - I am sleeping better.
 The exercise has regulated my body clock and I am sleeping better through the night.

 - It has helped with my fatigue.
-Utter madness I know but I am not dropping off and absolutely exhausted by mid-morning.
+Utter madness I know, but I am not dropping off and am not absolutely exhausted by mid-morning.

 Cardio Day: Today is pure cardio day and I love it.
 I have always had better leg power and stamina.
 I spend 25 minutes on the cross trainer, 15 minutes on the static spin bike then another 25 minutes on the treadmill.
-My mobile also went for a flying lesson off of the treadmill, I seriously need to invest in some Bluetooth headphones, so this doesn’t happen again as it’s not the first time I have done this.
+My mobile also went for a flying lesson off the treadmill.
+I seriously need to invest in some Bluetooth headphones, so this doesn’t happen again, as it’s not the first time I have done this.